 Therefore, confess your sins to one another, and pray for one another so that you may be healed.
 The effective prayer of a righteous man can accomplish much.
 Elijah was a man with a nature like ours, and he prayed earnestly that it would not rain, and it did not rain on the earth for three years and six months.
 Then he prayed again, and the sky poured rain and the earth produced its fruit.

 The light beaming into the church I attended this past Sunday was brilliant.
-The early morning rays shown through the stained glass and burst into every color of the rainbow over head.
-The design of the glass was abstract in nature but I have seen those that were more realistic depicting scenes of importance from scripture, everything from Moses and Elijah to the crucifixion and the resurrection.
+The early morning rays shown through the stained glass and burst into every color of the rainbow overhead.
+The design of that glass was abstract in nature, but I have seen those that were more realistic, depicting scenes of importance from scripture, everything from Moses and Elijah to the crucifixion and the resurrection.
 And then there are those windows that immortalize the saints.
-Giants of the faith for ever remembered etched in stained glass.
+Giants of the faith forever remembered etched in stained glass.